Code of Conduct

 Bigotry, Hateful Speech, and Harassment

-Communicating statements to incite hatred against any identifiable groups is a criminal offense. (sec.
+Communicating statements to incite hatred against any identifiable group is a criminal offense. (sec.
 319 of the Criminal Code of Canada)

 Wearing or displaying garments, costumes, or signage that are deemed by Camp Feral to communicate hostile messaging or sentiment is not permitted anywhere at camp.
 Individuals in violation of this policy will be required to remove such items.